ong-ck/tp/docs/DeveloperGuide.md

 #### Main components of the architecture

-- `CLIAlgo`: consist of only 1 main method, and it is responsible for initializing the components in the correct sequence and connects them with each other during runtime.
+- `CLIAlgo`: Consist of only 1 main method, and it is responsible for initializing the components in the correct sequence and connects them with each other during runtime.
 - `Ui`: A class responsible for handling all interactions with the user.
 - `Parser`: A class responsible for making sense of all commands entered by the user.